abhishekjaden/chest-xray-detection/TECHNICAL_REPORT.md

 **But the limitation persists.** Absolute gains concentrate in well-represented classes (Cardiomegaly +0.114, Aortic enlargement +0.083), while data-scarce classes remain unusable: Calcification 0.036, Other lesion 0.029.
 In relative terms the rare classes improved as much or more — Atelectasis and Pneumothorax both roughly doubled — but from a base so low that doubling changes nothing practical.

-**Conclusion:** a substantially better architecture lifts performance across the board but cannot manufacture signal from 15 training examples.
-The binding constraint is data, not model.
+**Conclusion:** a substantially better architecture lifts performance across the board but does not change which classes fail.
+Architecture is not the binding constraint.
+Section 3 shows that data volume isn't either — the same twelve classes fail in both models regardless of how many training examples they have.

 *Caveat: the two models were trained with their conventional recipes (different epoch counts, augmentation stacks, and TTA), so this compares architectures as normally trained rather than isolating architecture alone.*